 The Do It Yourself Garage Floor

 There is no shortage of products available at your favorite hardware store to treat your concrete floors.
-From epoxy to polyurethane, you can achieve the results you are looking for including the following:
+From epoxy to polyurethane, you can achieve the results you are looking..
+However, not all products are created the same.
+With polyurethane coating, you get a:

 - Pristine finish